JDBgit9/Code-Quiz/README.md

- so I am going back to the beginning andit slowing me down in the process I am grateful for the review but there is more I have to process My button is getting better and the quiz is excelllent if i can jsut get it to work
+ so I am going back to the beginning andit slowing me down in the process I am grateful for the review but there is more I have to process My button is getting better and the quiz is excelllent if i can jsut get it to work I am grateful to JP who is so gracious to help us all with our homework I am grateful to Katie who is always there